-Property scams – one would think in this modern day and age very few people would still fall for any form of online or offline scams, the reality is much starker though, now more people get conned out of their hard-earned money than ever before despite freely available information on how scammers operate.
+Property rental scams – one would think in this modern-day and age very few people would still fall for any form of online or offline scams, the reality is much starker though, now more people get conned out of their hard-earned money than ever before despite freely available information on how scammers operate.

 Stories of homeowners opening their doors to find an unsuspecting family ready to ’move into their new home’ are rife, and this is just one variation of the very many rental property scams.

 So, you think you are too smart to get conned into a property scam?
 You are online, or leafing through local classifieds, searching for a new property to rent, out of desire or need and come across an advertisement that immediately makes you think “this one!”.
 You reread the advert and see that the property is perfect, perhaps the monthly rental rate is also lower than the average for that particular suburb.
 The landlord or rental agent that listed the property clearly knows their stuff, their advert’s content wholly does the images justice!
 You can clearly see the value in this property and the added bonus of a lower rental rate makes you want to jump at the chance to have this property before anyone else can snatch it up.

 The next logical step you take is to contact this ‘bogus’ owner or agent, unaware that you are about to be conned out of a lot of money.
 The person you are now dealing with sends you more images, descriptions of the property and perhaps even mentions having a ready-to-sign contract available to make the whole process move faster for you.
 While making you feel very important and smart for wanting such an amazing property this bogus agent will probably avoid physically showing you the place at all costs, with a myriad of excuses that could include being out of town, not wanting to disturb the current tenants or even the homeowner.